Buzz!: The Mega Quiz

-Buzz!: The Mega Quiz released as Buzz!
-The Maha Quiz in India was developed by Relentless Software and is the fourth game in the Buzz! series for the PlayStation 2, alongside Buzz!
-Junior: Robo Jam.
+Buzz!: The Mega Quiz is a 2007 party video game developed by Relentless Software and published by Sony Computer Entertainment for the PlayStation 2.
+It is the fourth instalment in the Buzz! series.
 Buzz!
 The Mega Quiz has over 5,000 questions.
 Along with Buzz!
 Junior: Jungle Party, this was one of the first Buzz games released in North America, also the first game in the series to have a 12+ rating by PEGI.